 - loss of license to act as a credit institution

-A Participant may also be excluded in case a suspension event has not been remedied within 30 calendar days.
+- a suspension event has not been remedied within 30 calendar days

 The criteria for participation in the RT1 System consist of necessary legal, technical and operational requirements to enable the processing of SCT Inst transactions, as well as funding and de-funding operations in TARGET2.

-A Participant can withdraw from the RT1 System by giving notice of termination.
+A participant can withdraw from the RT1 System by giving notice of termination at least five TARGET2 business days prior to the withdrawal.